ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 <span class="notes">**Note:** The configuration files for 6LoWPAN, Wi-SUN and Thread are provided for development or testing purposes.
 When setting up the production configuration, the user needs to have a good understanding of the whole system.</span>

-### Build time configuration of the Nanostack
+### Nanostack build time configuration

 To minimize the size of the produced 6LoWPAN network stack, Nanostack defines a set of build options that are used to compile only needed functionality.

 #### Build options for different mesh types

-If you want to optimize the flash usage, you need to configure Nanostack.
+If you want to optimize the flash use, you need to configure Nanostack.
 The configuration to choose depends mostly on the preferred use case.
-The following table includes Nanostack binary size when compiled with different build options in `nanostack.configuration`.
+The following table includes the Nanostack binary size when compiled with different build options in `nanostack.configuration`:

 Option name (`nanostack.configuration`) | Features supported | Estimated binary size of Nanostack
 ------------| -------------------|------------------------------------